 The enlightenment teaching of the Essene was known as THE WAY.
-This teaching became the final interpretation on the Law and the Prophets, as revealed by Yeshua Messiah.
-The Way also became the transitional teaching into the early church.
+This teaching became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
+The Way also became the transitional teaching in the early church.

-When Adam ‘names’ he defines and gives order;
+When Adam ‘names’ he defines and provides order.

-The power of speech is enhanced and the spoken word gains power.
+The power of speech is enhanced; the spoken word asserts power.

-In a similar manner when God gives Adam the power to name the beasts of the field, He also gives Adam authority over the natural world (Gn.
+When God gives Adam the power to name the beasts of the field, He also gives Adam authority over the natural world (Gn.
 2.19-20).
-From a biblical perspective proper naming implies a certain wakefulness or enlightened state.
+From a biblical perspective, proper naming implies certain wakefulness or an enlightened state.
 It essentially requires a person to function as the awakened Adam-man.

-Adam’s naming of the animals illustrates an important enlightenment principle: as a person speaks, as they name, their environment gains definition, and the authority of the person increases or decreases according to how they name.
-Naming includes how you name others, how you name your circumstances, how you name yourself and how you name the whole of your environment.
+The authority of a person increases or decreases according to how they name.
+Naming includes how you name others, how you name your circumstances, how you name yourself, and how you name your environment.
 Just as in the garden, and as Adam named his world, how you name defines your world, and your world to come.

 *Shekhinah, Shekinah: known as the Holy Spirit

 Why should the power to name have such importance and impact?
-The first words spoken in the Hebrew Bible are by God, “Let there be light; and there was light.”
+The first ‘thought words’ spoken in the Hebrew Bible are by God, “Let there be light; and there was light.”

 Creating the Worlds

 Speech denotes, speech creates!
 The spoken word has been with us from the beginning!
-Speech, our expression of thought and emotion, denotes us, defines us.
+Speech, our expression of thought and emotion, denotes us and defines us.

-In Matthew 20.32, Jesus asks of the blind men what they want him to do.
+In Matthew 20.32, Jesus asks the blind men what they want him to do.
 Their reply is, “Lord, that our eyes may be opened.”
-This scripture, and there are many others, illustrates that Jesus never shows sympathy, or to sympathize with another’s lesser condition, lest in this example he should become blind himself!
+This scripture and there are many others, illustrates that Jesus never shows sympathy, or sympathizes with another’s lesser condition.
 Jesus always speaks or asks, and it is then he takes action.
-Why do you sympathize with your condition of lack or injury?
-Thoughts matter, but spoken words give life to thought and thus matter even more.
+Sympathizing with a condition of lack, or injury, keeps it in place.
+Thoughts matter, but spoken words give life to thought.
+Speak to your good.